Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

 Properties (i) and (ii) of Lemma \ref{lem:submodular} imply that the original problem \eqref{eqn:obj} is equivalent to the relaxed problem \eqref{eqn:obj-relax}.
 In the deterministic case, suppose we already have an $\epsilon$-optimal solution to problem \eqref{eqn:obj-relax}, i.e., a point $\bar{x}$ in $[0,1]^d$ such that $\tilde{f}(\bar{x}) \leq f^* + \epsilon$.
 Then, we rewrite the \lovasz extension in \eqref{eqn:submodular} as

 which is a convex combination of $f\left(S^{\bar{x},0}\right),\dots,f\left(S^{\bar{x},d}\right)$.
 Hence, there exists an $\epsilon$-optimal solution among the neighboring points of $\bar{x}$.
 This means that we can solve a sub-problem with $d+1$ points to get the $\epsilon$-optimal solution among neighboring points.
-For the stochastic case, a similar rounding process can be designed and we give the pseudo-code in Algorithm \ref{alg:multi-dim-round}.
+For the stochastic case, a similar rounding process can be designed and we give the pseudo-code in Algorithm \ref{alg:multi-dim-round}. \revisee{The rounding process for the $(c,\delta)$-PCS-IZ guarantee follows by choosing $\epsilon = c/2$.}

 \begin{breakablealgorithm} \end{breakablealgorithm}